Skip to main content

 Why This Matters

 Construction defects can arise from a myriad of issues, whether it’s poor workmanship, faulty materials, or design flaws.
 When these problems occur, property owners often find themselves facing significant repair costs.
 Understanding your insurance coverage and how to quantify your claims is vital.
 If you don’t do the math correctly, you could either underclaim and miss out on the compensation you deserve or overclaim and risk your credibility with the insurer.
-This calculator is designed to help you navigate this tricky situation.
+This calculator is navigate this tricky situation.

 The Formula